Hensonmw/MSR_rep/MSR_workflow.md

 ----------

 This data can be used for either the 18S or 16S rRNA gene sequences.
 For this documentation it is written out for the 16S rRNA gene data.
 Any changes that would be different for 18S rRNA gene data will be denoted in the text.

-    *  Within the R scripts there are notes where you will need to edit things in excel.
+    *  Within the R scripts there are notes where you will need to edit things in excel or other appropriate method.
 ### Download the data
 1. Download the MSR data from [NCBI SRA](http://www.ncbi.nlm.nih.gov/sra)
 ### Run Mothur